al8n/agnostic/agnostic-lite/README.md

 </div>
 <div align="center">

-`agnostic-lite` is a Sans-I/O abstraction layer for any async runtime.
+`agnostic-lite` is an agnostic abstraction layer for any async runtime.

-In order to make it trivial for others to build implementations of any async runtime, this crate provides a [sans-I/O](https://sans-io.readthedocs.io/en/latest/) implementation.
+In order to make it trivial for others to build implementations of any async runtime, this crate provides an abstraction layer implementation.

 In addition, this crate is not only `no_std`, but also alloc-free.
 This means that it can be used in environments where alloc is not available, such as embedded systems.
 It also has no unsafe code.